deepjavalibrary/djl-demo/docs/training_model.md

-# Training the character-level CNN model on a CSV dataset
+# Training the Character-level CNN Model on a CSV Dataset

 This document explains training on an imperative model.
 To learn about defining an imperative model, see the [model definition document](define_model.md).